Skip to main content

 --sweep-threshold0.5Min sweep (rad) below which the prior homing_offset is preserved

-Normally launched by calibrate.launch.py (which sets --output from a launch arg and brings up the rest of the stack).
+Normally launched by calibrate.launch.py (which sets --output from a launch arg and brings up the rest of the stack) — that launch is what the pixi run calibrate task wraps.
 Standalone invocation is useful if you already have real.launch.py running with calibration_file:=''.

 Used in: How-to → Calibrate the zero pose.